jimdigriz/freeradius-oauth2-perl/README.md

 You should edit your `/etc/freeradius/sites-enabled/inner-tunnel` file similarly to how you amended `/etc/freeradius/sites-enabled/default` above.

-**N.B.** start with the stock/upstream packaged [`inner-tunnel`](https://github.com/FreeRADIUS/freeradius-server/blob/v3.0.x/raddb/sites-available/inner-tunnel) and *add* to it, do *not* strip or change anything until you have a working configuration; once working then do explore customing it to fit your needs.
+**N.B.** start with the stock/upstream packaged [`inner-tunnel`](https://github.com/FreeRADIUS/freeradius-server/blob/v3.0.x/raddb/sites-available/inner-tunnel) and *add* to it, do *not* strip or change anything until you have a working configuration (this module depends on other modules such as `suffix` to access the `Realm` attribute); once working then do explore customing it to fit your needs.

 # Troubleshooting